bailakahn/goto/README.md

 # Welcome to my stock recommendation wizard

+### Please do not judge this project based on the CSS.
+I am more backend oriented than frontend

 ### Disclamer!!!: A prod issue at work prevented me from polishing the app as well as I wished to do

 ### Hopefully it will be worth your while